 14. Transferring your information outside of Europe

 Your personal data may be used, stored and/or accessed by staff operating in countries the European Economic Area (“EEA”) who work for us, third party partners or suppliers.
 By way of example, this may happen if any of our servers are from time to time located in a country outside of the EEA.
-You should be aware that these countries may not have similar data protection laws to the UK.
+You should be aware that these countries may not have similar data protection laws to the UK/US.

 If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
 These measures may include